Walid Smichet

-Walid Smichet, born on 17 August 1979, is a professional boxer based in Montreal, Quebec, Canada.
-Known by the nickname "Tempete de Sable" ("The Sand Storm"), Smichet competed in the middleweight division.
-He gained recognition for his punching power in both hands.
+Walid Smichet (born 17 August 1979 in Tunisia) is a professional boxer based in Montreal, Quebec, Canada, who is known as "Tempete de Sable" ("The Sand Storm") who fights in the middleweight division.

 Smichet has been the Canadian middleweight champion and also contended for the IBF International middleweight title.

 Background

 Smichet was born in Tunisia although he fought all of his professional fights in Canada.

 Career

 Amateur career

 Walid Smichet boxed as an amateur from the age of nine.
 He was the Tunisian national champion for five years, from 1994 to 1999, and represented Tunisia at the 2001 Francophone Games.

 Professional debut

-After remaining in Canada post the Francophone Games, Walid Smichet embarked on his professional boxing career in July 2002.
-His debut match, which took place at the Pierre-Charbonneau Centre in Montreal, resulted in a victory on points against Martin Desjardins.
-Following this, Smichet experienced mixed results in his next two bouts, recording a loss and a draw, both determined by points.

-However, Smichet's subsequent career trajectory showed a notable upswing.
-Out of his next 14 fights, he secured victories in 13, with one ending in a draw.
-Notably, his punching prowess was evident as he achieved knockouts in 10 of these bouts.
+Smichet remained in Canada after the Francophone Games and turned professional in July 2002, winning his first fight on points against Martin Desjardins at the Pierre-Charbonneau Centre, Montreal.
+Smichet lost and drew his next two fights both on points decisions but then won 13 of his subsequent 14 fights with the other fight being a draw.
+In that run of fights Smichet knocked out 10 of his 14 opponents including a KO victory over Ferenc Lankonde whom he had previously drawn with in his third pro fight.